marmelab/react-admin/docs/Upgrade.md

 This behavior allows to prevent unwanted data loss in more situations.
 No changes are required in the code.

-The `warnWhenUnsavedChanges` requires a Data Router (a new type of router from react-router) to work.
+However, the `warnWhenUnsavedChanges` now requires a [Data Router](https://reactrouter.com/en/6.22.3/routers/picking-a-router) (a new type of router from react-router) to work.
 React-admin uses such a data router by default, so the feature works out of the box in v5.

 However, if you use a [custom router](./Routing.md#using-a-custom-router) and the `warnWhenUnsavedChanges` prop, the "warn when unsaved changes" feature will be disabled.